 Tests and procedures used to diagnose sebaceous carcinoma include:

-- Eye examination.
-An eye doctor (ophthalmologist) will carefully examine your eyelid and your eye to look for signs that cancer has spread to the tissue (conjunctiva) that covers the inside of your eyelid and the white of your eye (sclera).
+- Eye exam.
+If you have sebaceous carcinoma on your eyelid, you might need to see an eye doctor.
+Eye doctors are also called ophthalmologists.
+The eye doctor will carefully check your eyelid and your eye.
+The eye doctor looks for signs that cancer has spread to the tissue that covers the inside of your eyelid and the white of your eye.

 Treatment options may include: